Julle98/FolderFileAnalyzer/README.md

 ## Credits

-The project was made by Julle98 and Copilot was used as an aid.
+Created by Julle98 with assistance from Copilot.